 Feasibility I, in Design Thinking known as Ideate: In order to build a prototype, we need to understand what is feasible and hold this against the identified user problems.
 We choose this iterative process because we will never be able to solve all problems identified at once, this way we can test every iteration and keep building as we move towards the actual product.
 By placing the already assumed software requirements next to the co-design results, we are able to create real solutions.
 Here we iterate between a general ad-lib, Humanitarian Canvas and Environment map and those contextual for the iteration.

-“Adlib” Strategyzer methods adapted for humanitarian context.
+“Adlib” Strategyzer methods adapted for humanitarian context as GOAL SHEET.

 Feasibility II, in Design Thinking known as Prototyping: These possible solutions are turned into “Mockup Wireframes” to sketch a rough version of possible interactions.
 We then create activity diagrams that can be used as a base to create code for a working prototype to test.
 In Design Thinking known as Testing: These prototypes are user tested in the same Co-design locations we use the new insights to create the next iteration.

 - MAR 19: Zambia: Remote